saurav-sinha-3141/notepad-sharp/README.md

 2. **Save the Files**
    - Save the downloaded files to `C:\Windows\System32`.

    That's it!
-Just a single step and you're ready to start creating custom Windows commands.
+Just two simple steps and you're ready to start creating custom Windows commands.

    > **Note:** Make sure Python is installed on your device.